 With the core principle of giving back to the society, OCPL always been espousing highest standard of business ethics.
 The Company has institutionalized Social Responsibility program within its Business Process.
 The Company has been continuously striving for integrated and comprehensive development of local communities.
 In its Journey towards achieving sustainable development, the company has been undertaking Community Development progrem activities in the project affected and periphery villages since inceptions of the Company in 2015.
-OCPL implemented several development projects in the affected areas focusing on education, health, drinking water, infrastructure development and sports & culture.
-The Social Responsibility intervention envisaged fulfilling the development needs of the local communities and improving their standard of living through quality education, safe and potable drinking water, preventive and curative health care facilities and livelihood opportunities.
+OCPL implemented several development projects in the affected areas focusing on education, health, drinking water, infrastructure development needs of the local communities and improving their standard of living through quality education, safe and potable drinking water, preventive and curative health care facilities and livelihood opportunities.
 All the programmes and activities by undertaken are approved, by Sundargarh District Periphery Development Society, Sundargarh.